JCMexplains/writing-for-success-2023/textbook.md

 My own favorite is the Cornell note-taking system; it offers a built-in way to review your notes.

-#### Modified Outline Format
+#### Modified Outline

-A modified outline format uses indenting to show layers of ideas.
+A modified outline uses **indenting** to show layers of ideas.

-We call it a "modified" outline format because it is simpler than the more formal outline format for a paper that we will discuss in **Chapter 11**.
+We call it a "modified" outline because it is simpler than the formal outline that we will discuss in **Chapter 11**.

-The first example shows Crystal's notes from a developmental psychology class about an important theorist in this field.
+The example shows Crystal's notes from a developmental psychology lecture about Jean Piaget, a very famous figure.

 Notice how the line for
 the major point is all the way to the left.
 Smaller ideas are indented, and